BBricha/api-project-modII/README.md

 [https://chatbot-img-generate.onrender.com/chatbot](https://chatbot-img-generate.onrender.com/chatbot)

-Please be aware that the website may take some time to load due to its current development stage.
-If you encounter any issues or have suggestions, feel free to reach out.
+Note that due to the free version of hosting being used, the website may load slowly.

 ## Screenshots